Wide Reads

 Key Quotes & Analysis

-"How slowly everything moves"
+"How slowly everything moves,"

 — Ibarra

-Context: Walking through Manila streets that look exactly the same as seven years ago
+Context: Walking through unchanged Manila streets

 In Today's Words: